Monroe 2-Orleans BOCES (Board of Cooperative Educational Services) is one of 37 BOCES in New York State serving 700

 BOCES 2 is governed by a nine-member Board.
 Approximately 800 full and part-time employees provide more than 60 separate services.
 Cooperative management services at BOCES 2 include the Rochester Area School Health Plan and the Rochester Area Workers’ Compensation Plan, which have saved districts collectively over $35 million since the plans were initiated in 1986 and 1987.

-Eleven area high schools send over 1,000 students to the WEMOCO Career and Technical Education Center at BOCES 2 where they receive hands-on training and learn employable skills in 33 different courses in arts and humanities, business/information systems, engineering, mechanical technologies, manufacturing, and health and human services.
+Eleven area high schools send over 1,000 students to the WEMOCO Career and Technical Education Center at BOCES 2 where they receive hands-on training and learn employable skills in multiple different courses in engineering, mechanical technologies, construction trades, manufacturing, and health and human services.

 College bound seniors can explore professional career interests while earning high school and college credit in CTE’s New Visions Program.
 Students intern in the profession of their choice and receive related academic instruction in English and social studies.

 The Department for Exceptional Children provides programs to meet the needs of students with a variety of abilities that cannot be completely addressed by their local school districts.
 A wide range of educational opportunities is offered to expand and enrich learning for students with particular gifts and talents, to teach English to students with limited English proficiency, and to assist students with varying disabilities who require special instructional and support services.

 One of the most unusual services at BOCES 2 is the Elementary Science Program, the largest science instructional support program in the United States.
 This nationally-recognized, award-winning program provides science instructional kits and in-service training programs to school districts throughout New York State.
 BOCES 4 Science is a collaborative effort between ESP and other BOCES in the Mid-Western New York State region (JMT).
 It is a partnership with the Wayne-Finger Lakes, Genesee Valley and Monroe One BOCES.